FIX YOUR DANG CATS

 If you lack the ability or can’t afford to conduct TNR yourself but would still like to help support local TNR efforts, MAKK’s Street Cat Rescue, inc. is a nonprofit in Connersville that is actively working to TNR community cats around town.
 There are ways to donate money and supplies posted to their Facebook page.
 It’s just a small organization led by a single amazing person, so her resources and capacity are limited, but she is doing everything she can to help street cats in our area get fixed and receive lifesaving veterinary care.
 She also rescues and rehabilitates friendly strays and has many available for adoption!

-Local TNR/ Low-Cost Veterinary Care, and Rescue Organizations:
+List of Local TNR/ Low-Cost Veterinary Care and Rescue Organizations:

 Not cat related, but there is a great project underway in Connersville aimed at helping dog owners access affordable spay/neuter as well!
 Check out the Carrie Can Project on GoFundMe!